 The Sechelt Downtown Business Association (SDBA) is comprised of the businesses and organizations located in the downtown Sechelt Business Improvement Area (BIA), which is bounded by:

-- Dolphin Street and Highway 101 on the north
+- Dolphin Street on the north

 - Wharf Street on the east

 - East side of Wharf Street between Highway 101 and Trident